PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 	- **Apply changes to % combinations** - Button
 		WHEN pressing the Apply button
-		THEN Progress-Bar-Modal (title: Applying changes) is displayed all the edited input is saved to the selected combinations.
+		THEN Progress-Bar-Modal (title: Applying chages) is displayed all the edited input are saved to the selected combinations.
 	- **Cancel** - Button
 		WHEN pressing the Cancel button
 		THEN the modal is closed